nolan-meyer1/Bank-Application/README.md

 This method will loop through ever customer in the customerList and will print the customer's toString method that is overridden to print out that customer's first/last name, and PIN number.

 ### loadCustomers
 This method loads from the customers.xml file.
 It will look for every element of the tag customer and then create an instance of the Customer class and pass it the sub elements like firstName, lastName, and PIN.
 Then it will look for every account element attatched to that customer and create an instance of the Account class and look at it's sub elements and pass it to the account's constructor such as account number, and balance.
 Lastly, it will set the account static variable to the element numberOfAccounts.
+Unfortunately, there is not a way to save the current accounts in this current version.

 # Customer Class
 The customer class is the class that contains all the data about the customer.
 It's attributes are firstName, lastName, PIN, and a HashMap containing all the customer's accounts.
 The key is the account number and the value is an instance of the account class.